andrew-spade-acn/d3-react-presentation/PITCHME.md

 Pros:
 * This looks like React!
 * HOCs are a great pattern for enhancing components
-* Can break everything into smaller components, leading to modular, reusable code
+* Can break into smaller components, leading to modular+reusable code
 * HMR, TTD, and lifecycle hooks!

 Cons:
 * Performance degrades at scale.
-Can result in 100+ (or even 1000+) nested components _per chart_
+Can result in 100+ components _per chart_
 * No clear, clean way to handle D3's `enter`/`exit`/`update`
 * Syntax deviates from D3, causing extra work and awkward syntax
 ---